 SSA faculty have been honored as White House Fellows, Fulbright Fellows, and Kellogg Fellows.
 They have strong ties both to public and private welfare agencies and to local, state, and national governments.
 Among them, for example, is a former division chief of the Bureau of the Budget, a former Assistant Secretary of the Department of Health, Education, and Welfare, and a former interim chief education officer for the Chicago Public Schools.
 Faculty members have contributed their expertise to long lists of national and state commissions on such topics as juvenile justice, mental health, aging, and child welfare.

-SSA faculty and graduates have been and continue to be nationally and internationally recognized as among the most influential and talented leaders tackling the major social problems of our time.
+SSA faculty and alumni have been and continue to be nationally and internationally recognized as among the most influential and talented leaders tackling the major social problems of our time.